 - Costs of accommodation and health insurance: Companies either cover the costs directly or pay a sufficient monthly allowance to the interns.
 The costs vary depending on the city.

-- Monthly scholarships of 550 EUR: The scholarships are sufficient to cover all remaining living expenses during the stay in Germany.
+- Monthly scholarships of 550 EUR by the German government: The scholarships are sufficient to cover all remaining living expenses during the stay in Germany.

 - Preparatory meetings in home countries